-- 4.1 The Board has identified the following risks that could impact benefit security and increase contribution rate volatility: - (a) Investment returns below expected levels will require additional contributions to support the funding position of the Plan. - (b) Actual experience differing from the actuarial assumptions used for valuation purposes could, over time, increase the cost of the Plan and create unfunded liabilities which require additional funding. - (c) As the Plan matures, a greater proportion of the liabilities will be related to retired and inactive members leading to intergenerational inequity as deficits will have to be funded by a declining proportion of active members. - (d) If the cost of the Plan continues to rise, it may become more difficult for active members and employers to make the required contributions to the Plan. - (e) When assets related to pre-1992 service become depleted, post-1991 assets will need to be liquidated to pay benefits which will reduce the long term investment time horizon, may negatively impact investment returns, and increase the cost of the Plan. - 4.2 The Board uses the following tools to manage these risks: - (a) The SIP&G is reviewed annually for changes to ensure the established investment policies for the management of the Plan's assets continues to reflect the Plan's investment time horizon and the Board's objectives and beliefs. - (b) The investment managers and their investment performance is monitored quarterly. - (c) An asset liability study is performed regularly to assist with the review of the Plan's asset mix policy to ensure it continues to reflect the Plan's risk tolerance. - (d) Actuarial valuations are performed at least triennially and actuarial extrapolations from the previous valuations are performed annually to assist in monitoring the funding position of the Plan. - (e) The assumptions adopted for each actuarial valuation are adjusted to reflect actual experience, expectations and projected improvements and contribution rates are adjusted accordingly.
+- 4.1 The Board has identified the following risks that could impact benefit security and increase contribution rate volatility: - (a) Investment returns below expected levels will require additional contributions to support the funding position of the Plan. - (b) Actual experience differing from the actuarial assumptions used for valuation purposes could, over time, increase the cost of the Plan and create unfunded liabilities which require additional funding. - (c) As the Plan matures, a greater proportion of the liabilities will be related to retired and inactive members leading to intergenerational inequity as deficits will have to be funded by a declining proportion of active members. - (d) If the cost of the Plan continues to rise, it may become more difficult for active members and employers to make the required contributions to the Plan. - (e) When assets related to pre-1992 service become depleted, post-1991 assets will need to be liquidated to pay benefits which will reduce the long term investment time horizon, may negatively impact investment returns, and increase the cost of the Plan. - (f) Cybersecurity issues can lead to disruption and destruction of information technology systems and/or the data contained therein and increases the threat to security and integrity of Plan member and asset information that may negatively impact the members and the administration of the Plan. - (g) Given the maturity of the Plan where benefit payments exceed contributions, the Plan faces liquidity risk wherein sufficient cash is not available as needed to meet these pension obligations without incurring excessive costs or unacceptable losses. - 4.2 The Board uses the following tools to manage these risks: - (a) The SIP&G is reviewed annually for changes to ensure the established investment policies for the management of the Plan's assets continues to reflect the Plan's investment time horizon and the Board's objectives and beliefs. - (b) The investment managers and their investment performance are monitored quarterly. - (c) An asset liability study is performed regularly to assist with the review of the Plan's asset mix policy to ensure it continues to reflect the Plan's risk tolerance. - (d) Actuarial valuations are performed at least triennially and actuarial extrapolations from the previous valuations are performed annually to assist in monitoring the funding position of the Plan.